Purpose of Seiha Conservatory / Courses and Instructors / Syllabus / Academys / Tōinkai

 Instructors Courses

-Kinoshita Aiko Applied Music Theory and Analysis
+Kinoshita Aiko Applied Music Theory and Analysis, Composition and Hermony

 Shimodaira Katsuhiro Japanese Music Appreciation, Noh Voice Production